Peyman Hooshmandzadeh

-Peyman Hooshmandzadeh (born 1969 in Tehran) is an Iranian photographer and author.
+Peyman Hooshmandzadeh (born 1969 in Tehran; Persian: پیمان هوشمندزاده) is an Iranian photographer and author.

+He has published several books, won multiple photography awards, and held exhibitions worldwide.

 Education

-He studied photography at the Islamic Azad University of Tehran.
+He studied photography at the Islamic Azad the University of Tehran.

 Work

 He is known for his series of photographs: "Cafe Shooka" and "Teahouse".
 Today he works as a photojournalist for several newspapers in Iran (Gozaresh e rooz Newspaper (works as a photo-editor), Isatis Monthly Magazine, Asia Newspaper and Goonagoon Newspaper (works as a photo-editor)) and abroad (Reuters, Panos Picture Agency, Polfoto Agency).
-He published a compilation of short stories "Two Dots" in April 2000 and "When two Sundays meet" was published in April 2001.
-A compilation of short notes "Alcohollypsis" was published in February 2004.
+He published a compilation of short stories "Two Dots" in April 2000 and "When two Sundays meet" in April 2001.
+A compilation of short notes "Alcohollypsis," was published in February 2004.
 He is also one of the founding members of 135 PHOTOS agency in Iran.

-Photographs by Peyman have appeared in several personal and group exhibitions in Tehran: at the Museum of Contemporary Art, the Photography Biennal and the Silk Road Gallery in Tehran.
-Two times in 1999 and 2000 has won the annual Press Photography Festival award in Tehran.
+Photographs by Peyman have appeared in several personal and group exhibitions in Tehran: at the Museum of Contemporary Art, the Photography Biennal, and the Silk Road Gallery in Tehran.
+Two times in 1999 and 2000, has won the annual Press Photography Festival award in Tehran.

-In November 2007 he participated in the First Biennale of Images of the World (Photoquai), organized by Musée du Quai Branly in Paris.
+In November 2007, he participated in the First Biennale of Images of the World (Photoquai), organized by Musée du Quai Branly in Paris.